Malawi’s wildlife renaissance

 And thousands more

 280 bird species have been recorded in the reserve, but this number is expected to increase dramatically with further exploration.
 For birders, discovering a previously unrecorded species must undoubtedly be an attractive prospect!
-As would the search for the Taita falcons believed to be breeding along the escarpment.
+As would the search for the Taita falcons, believed to be breeding along the escarpment.

 Explore & stay

 The best time to visit is during the dry season, which runs from April to October, as the animals are drawn to available water.
 However, September and October can be sweltering and are best combined with a few days of cooling off in the waters of nearby Lake Malawi.
-The heavy rains from November until March can damper activities, but the spectacular storms over the escarpment or the lake are breathtaking.
+The heavy rains from November until March can dampen activities, but the spectacular storms over the escarpment or the lake are breathtaking.

 Check out this video on Nkhotakota: